scaleway/docs-content/docs/CONTRIBUTING.md

 Files with markdown content usually use the `.md` extension.

-As we need to use evolved dynamic and designed blocks, at the Scaleway Documentation platform, the choice was to use the extended markdown format, with a special `.mdx` extension.
+As we need to use evolved dynamic and designed blocks, for the Scaleway Documentation platform, the choice was to use the extended markdown format, with a special `.mdx` extension.

 With MDX files traditional markdown content can be used with React components.

 ### MDX components

-MDX components are useful to set rich content and interactions within your contributions.
+MDX components are useful for adding rich content and interactions within your contributions.

 #### Components